 Ironman H-Class 520 Indoor Training Cycle Consumer Ratings

 As the bike is new there are very few customer reviews to check out.
 In fact there is only one and that person is happy with the bike except for there not being a backlight for the console.

 If it is a problem you could use it with the App if you want and then use a tablet to monitor performance which should provide a better screen and look to see your performance as you workout.
 As more reviews are completed I’ll update this section to give a complete picture.

 Ironman H-Class 520 Indoor Training Cycle Price

 For the price you get a number of premium features including a heavy flywheel. magnetic resistance, belt drive and a console that works with an App for monitoring and tracking performance.
-This all makes it more reasonably priced at below $900.
+This all makes it more reasonably priced.

-When I checked there wasn’t any special deals or discounts.
-It did qualify for free shipping and prime on Amazon.
+It did qualify for free shipping on Amazon.